shephertz/App42-Android-Push-Sample/README.md

 ```

-__Change Message Activty:__ You can navigate to desired Activty ,which you want to open when Notification is clicked.
+__Change Message Activty:__ You can navigate to desired Activty ,when message is open.
 For this you can replace MessageActivity with
 that Activty in AndroidManifest.xml file.

 ```